AltspaceVR/helmets/README.md

 See more examples in the public/data folder.

 ### Options
-You can optionally set options like "scale" and "position".
+You can optionally set options like "scale" and "position" and "attachPoint" (where the object attaches to your avatar skeleton).

 ```json
 {